 - Mail – National Student Clearinghouse | 2300 Dulles Station Boulevard, Suite 300 | Herndon, VA 20171

 Applying to Graduate

-All students, regardless of program, must apply to graduate at BCC (Graduation Application).
-Graduation applications are only accepted during the semester during which you will complete your program (though Summer students can apply during the Spring semester).
-For fall graduates, applications must be received no later than 5 p.m. on September 27th; for spring and summer graduates, applications must be receive no later than 5 p.m. on February 10th.
-The form above is an e-form which is submitted entirely online.
+All students, regardless of program, must apply to graduate at BCC.
+Graduation Applications are only accepted during the semester during which you will complete your program (though Summer students can apply during the Spring semester).
+Applications must be received no later than 5 p.m. on the stated deadline.

 In accordance with state and federal policy, a student will only be graduated from the highest-level status within a program in a given semester (i.e. An Associate in Arts student will only be awarded the A.A. degree, but not both the A.A. and Core Diploma in Arts.
 He or she may, however, receive both an A.A. and A.S. degree in a given semester.).